 Setup alignment equipment

-Clean all scope and reference ball mount hardware with isopropyl, wipe a thin coat of light weight oil onto the interface points.
+Clean all scope and reference ball mount hardware with isopropyl.
+Wipe a thin coat of light weight oil onto the interface points.

 Place the reference balls onto the appropriate piers, northern end.
 Square up to face of pier, rotate crosshairs into correct orientation.

-Install the alignment scopes onto the correct piers, articles are identified by #1 and #2.
+Install the alignment scopes onto the correct piers.
+Articles are identified by #1 and #2.
 Rotate the scopes to seat them into the supporting cup.

 Affix the retaining chain to the collar of the scope.